forbenaj/AirNES/README.md

 # AirNES

-**AirNES** is an open source air console that allows players to instantly turn their PC into a game console, using their smartphones and joysticks.
-It leverages the **Peer.js** library for LAN connectivity between host and players.
+**AirNES** is an open source *air console** that allows players to instantly turn their PC into a game console, using their smartphones as joysticks.
+It leverages the **Peer.js** library for LAN connectivity between host and players, and currently uses the **JSNES** emulator.

 ## Play now!